 Overview of Event:

-AAOE’s 2019 Annual Conference was held at the Gaylord Opryland Resort and Convention Center in Nashville, TN.
-I joined hundreds of my peers at the nation’s only conference specifically geared toward supporting practice professionals on the business side of orthopaedics.
+AAOE’s 2021 Annual Conference was held at the Sheraton Hotel in Dallas, Texas.
+I joined hundreds of my peers at the nation’s only conference specifically geared toward supporting practice professionals on the business side of orthopedics.

 The education provided at the conference was industry-specific and directly relevant to my position.
-The conference’s four days included 10 blocks of educational sessions covering a variety of topic areas within practice management specifically created for <choose one: C-Level Professionals, Emerging Leaders, or Physicians> like myself, and were broken down into three categories to meet specific educational needs: the nuts and bolts to help with daily operations, strategic insight and education for a high-level perspective, and what is on the horizon for a look ahead into what will affect orthopaedic practice management in the near future.
+The conference’s four days included 10 blocks of educational sessions covering a variety of topic areas within practice management specifically created for <choose one: C-Level Professionals, Emerging Leaders, or Physicians> like myself, and were broken down into three categories to meet specific educational needs: the nuts and bolts to help with daily operations, strategic insight and education for a high-level perspective, and what is on the horizon for a look ahead into what will affect orthopedic practice management in the near future.

-Additionally, I attended networking sessions that gave me the opportunity to interact with other orthopaedic practice professionals from the same practice size and with the same job function as myself.
+Additionally, I attended networking sessions that gave me the opportunity to interact with other orthopedic practice professionals from the same practice size and with the same job function as myself.
 I also had the opportunity to network with more than 100 industry vendors in the Exhibit Hall during dedicated time as well as during networking events.

 My Goals: